Success Through Advising & Resources (STAR) Program

 The Success Through Advising & Resources (STAR) Program provides additional support services, academic advising, and career counseling from a Normandale Counselor for Normandale students pursing an Associate of Science (AS), Associate of Applied Science (AAS), or Certificate who are also on SNAP (food stamps).
 The program is designed to:

 - provide career-focused support and training to students on SNAP.
 Help students graduate with the skills needed to find eventual employment.

 - give additional support and career development services from a Normandale Counselor.

 This program occurs during the fall and spring semesters.
-If you are interested in the STAR Program, please review the Program Requirements (in the drop down below) and contact the STAR Program Counselor Valerie Dean with any questions you may have.
+If you are interested in the STAR Program please review the Program Requirements (in the drop down below) and then fill out our STAR Program Interest Form.

 For more Information about the program contact: